pooky-labs/smart-contracts/docs/PookyBallMinter.md

 Create a new MintTemplate.

-\_Requirements:
+_Requirements:

-- only MOD role can create MintTemplates.
+- only TECH role can create MintTemplates.
-  Emits a CreateMintTemplate event.\_
+Emits a MintTemplateCreated event._

 ### enableMintTemplate